oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 - `maven-jetty` - web service using Maven
 - `gradle-jetty` - web service using Gradle
+- `spring-boot-jetty-maven-no-auth` - web service using Spring Boot and Maven
+- `spring-boot-jetty-maven-okta` - web service using Spring Boot and Maven secured with Okta
-- `spring-boot-jetty-maven` - web service using Spring Boot and Maven
+- `spring-boot-jetty-maven-auth0` - web service using Spring Boot and Maven secured with Auth0

 ## Create a web service with Maven, Java, and Jetty ##

 In the first part of this tutorial, you're going to create a simple web service using Maven and then Gradle.
-In the second half, you'll see how to upgrade this to a Spring Boot-based web service to which you'll add JWT-based authentication and authorization using Okta as the OAuth 2.0 and OIDC provider.
+In the second half, you'll see how to upgrade this to a Spring Boot-based web service to which you'll add JWT-based authentication and authorization using Okta and Auth0 as the OAuth 2.0 and OIDC provider.

 Download the files from the GitHub repository.
 Open the folder `maven-jetty`.